-On Cornell Municipal Pumps, Look for the distinctive appearance of the angular, muscular frame, to know it’s a high quality Cornell pump.
+On Cornell pumps for Municipal applications, look for the distinctive appearance of the angular, muscular frame to know it’s a high-quality Cornell pump.

-Cornell has been building Hydro Turbines for more than 50 years.
-Our Hydro Turbines can be found in Industrial, Municipal, and Agricultural power generation projects around the world.
-With our wide range of turbines you can generate power with heads as low as 55 feet and flows as low as 90 gallons per minute.
+Cornell has been manufacturing Hydro Turbines for over 50 years, and they are used in various Industrial, Municipal, and Agricultural power generation projects globally.
+Thanks to our broad range of turbines, we can generate power with heads as low as 55 feet and flows as low as 90 gallons per minute.

 The immersible pump/motor features a high-quality, inverter-duty engine with an enclosed P-Base or C-Face design and blower-cooled for optimal efficiency.
 The motor has a triple redundant sealing system, including Cornell's patented Hydroseal design, to prevent water from infiltrating along the shaft.
 This design can withstand submergence depths of up to 30 feet for two weeks.